serenagrl/ansible-kubernetes/README.md

 git clone https://github.com/serenagrl/ansible-kubernetes.git
 ```

-In the [`/inventories/winrm.yaml`](inventories/winrm.yaml) file, set the WinRM host IP address and the credentials that was created earlier:
+In the [`/inventories/winrm.yaml`](inventories/winrm.yaml) file, set the WinRM host IP address and the credentials that was created earlier.
 ```yaml
 winrm:
   hosts: